esepunto/ft_printf_42/README.md

 # ft_printf_42
 How would you recreate the C library function printf?
-This program emulates the behaviour of the "printf" function, only with formats cspdiuxX% and flags -0.*
+This function ft_printf emulates the behaviour of "printf", but it only runs with formats cspdiuxX% and flags -0.*